superbenefit/WREEP-docs/community/overview.md

 # WREEP Project Community

+In addition to its core scope of work, the WREEP project will gather a digital community to promote the exploration and adoption of emerging coordination tools for place-based energy efficiency initiatives.

 The WREEP Community consists of project stewards, stakeholders, web3 citizens and builders, as well as interested parties from across the wider energy efficiency/retrofit industry globally.
-This community will follow the project and contribute to its development.&#x20;
+This community will follow the project and contribute to its development by generating signals, sharing ideas and advocating for emerging coordination tools for improving energy efficiency in the built environment. &#x20;

 ## Community Guides